Past & Present

 Jay Krush: Concerto for Bass Trombone

-Mark Seto leads a wide-ranging musical life as a conductor, musicologist, teacher, and violinist.
-He is Artistic Director and Conductor of The Chelsea Symphony in New York City, and Director of the Brown University Orchestra and Senior Lecturer in Music at Brown University.
+Mark Seto leads a wide-ranging musical life as a conductor, scholar, teacher, and violinist.
+He is Artistic Director and Conductor of The Chelsea Symphony in New York City, and Senior Lecturer and Director of Undergraduate Studies in Music at Brown University, where he directs the Brown University Orchestra and teaches courses in music history, theory, and conducting.